 Here’s the thing, SSL was created and introduced back in 1994 by the Netscape Communication Corporation.
 The standard underwent several upgrades, but due to security concerns, version 1.0 was never released, and as such, SSL version 2.0 was the first public release in 1995.

-Now, in the year 1996, version 3.0 of SSL was released due to security vulnerabilities.
+In 1996, version 3.0 of SSL was released to address security vulnerabilities.
 Newer versions were never released in the years to come, and due to the 2014 POODLE attack; version 3.0 was officially put to bed in 2015.

-When it comes down to TLS, it made an entrance in 1999 as an upgrade to SSL version 3.0.
-The plan was to employ TLS over TCP in order to encrypt applications using protocols such as FTP, IMAP, SMTP, and HTTP.
+When it comes to TLS, it made its debut in 1999 as an upgrade to SSL version 3.0.
+The plan was to use TLS over TCP to encrypt applications such as FTP, IMAP, SMTP, and HTTP.
 For example, HTTPS is a secured version of HTTP because it makes use of TLS to protect data delivery.

 The differences between Secure Socket Layer & Transport Layer Security

-As we have laid out above, the differences are not plenty.
+As we have laid out above, the differences are not plentiful.
 The most important is how they establish connections.
-SSL makes specific connections by using a port, while TLS uses an implicit way of creating a connection via a protocol.
-This makes TLS more secure than SSL, especially since all versions of SSL are compromised and no longer in use anywhere on the web.
+SSL uses a specific port for connections, while TLS uses an implicit connection via a protocol.
+This makes TLS more secure than SSL, especially since all versions of SSL have been compromised and are no longer in use anywhere on the web.

 Overall, despite their minor differences, their primary goal is to use a cipher suite to decide the overall security of the internet connection.